xmartlabs/XLPagerTabStrip/README.md

 ### Bar

-This mode doesn't show a title neither a image.
+This mode doesn't show a title neither an image.
 It only shows a bar that indicates the current view controller.

 <img src="Example/bar.gif" width="250"/>